Home Alone (video game): Release

-Reception
+Critical reception

 Amanda Dyson of Mega said the game was a wasted film license, and was a "grotesquely over-priced and pathetically under-developed mockery of a game".
 MegaTech said the game would only "appeal to junior players".
 Electronic Gaming Monthly gave the Game Boy version average to low reviews criticizing the gameplay as "slow and tedious", saying the game was lacking variety and had plain graphics.

 Sega Master Force gave the Master System version praise for the graphics as "crisp and clear" and also praised the catchy game music, although there was criticism of the game levels: "For the first few levels, gameplay's dreadfully basic."
 They concluded, "Home Alone's a pretty jazzy cart when you get the hang of it.
 Not a bad effort."

+The game sold about 50,000 units.
 Sega's version was a hit according to THQ.